-If you own a mobile home, also known as a manufactured home, you’ll need to get insurance on your home just as you would on a traditional home.
+If you own a mobile home, also known as a manufactured home, you’ll need to get insurance for your home just as you would for a traditional home.

 Insurify offers traditional homeowners insurance quotes nationwide, from Florida to Texas to California!
 You don’t need to consult an insurance agent to find a quote for your new home.
 Unlock discounts, pivot between coverage options, and compare quotes in minutes.
 Let us help you find that peace of mind that should always come with a new dwelling.

-Mobile home insurance typically covers the same general types of risks as a traditional homeowners policy, along with a few other types of coverage that only apply to manufactured homes.
+Mobile home insurance typically covers the same general risks as does a traditional homeowners policy, along with a few other types of coverage that only apply to manufactured homes.

-If your manufactured home is damaged by a fire, storm, or natural disaster, the physical damage coverage of your mobile home insurance will kick in and help you to cover the costs.
+If a fire, storm, or natural disaster damages your manufactured home, the physical damage coverage of your mobile home insurance will kick in and help you to cover the costs.
 It may also help with additional living expenses, such as hotel and food costs if your home is unlivable due to accidental water damage.
-Note that like traditional homeowners insurance, mobile home insurance typically won’t include additional coverage options like flood insurance or earthquake coverage.
+Note that, like traditional homeowners insurance, mobile home insurance typically won’t include additional coverage options like flood insurance or earthquake coverage.
 You’ll need to buy these as separate policies.

 If someone else gets hurt on your property and then sues you, or if you accidentally damage someone else’s property while in your home, liability coverage may protect you.
-Mobile home personal liability insurance will typically cover both the legal costs and any damages you’re required to pay by the court, up to your coverage limit.
+Mobile home personal liability insurance will typically cover both the legal costs and any damages you’re required to pay by the court (such as medical bills), up to your coverage limit.

 A disaster that damages or destroys your home will likely also damage your personal belongings.
 Personal property coverage will reimburse you for the cost of repairing or replacing your possessions.
-It can also help in situations where your home isn’t damaged but your property is (e.g. if someone breaks into your house and steals your things).
+It can also help in situations where your home isn’t damaged, but your property is (e.g., if someone breaks into your house and steals your things or commits vandalism).